sibartlett/homebridge-wink3/README.md

 **IMPORTANT!** This project is no longer being maintained, as I no longer use Wink.
-This plugin should still function as long as Wink supports their exisitng API.
+This plugin should still function as long as Wink supports their existing API.

 ![Wink and HomeKit](https://i.imgur.com/JGy2QiM.png)